Wednesday, March 8 | 11:30 a.m. to 1 p.m.

 Attendees will have the opportunity to view what has been successful at other companies, participate in an exercise to define what is important to them, and participate in a Q&A.

-Newell is the president and founder of Stoneridge Software, a Microsoft partner organization.
-In the three years since founding the company, he has led Stoneridge Software through explosive growth in team members, customers, services and product offerings.
+Newell is the CEO and founder of Stoneridge Software, a Microsoft partner organization.
+In the four and half years since founding the company, he has led Stoneridge Software through explosive growth in team members, customers, services and product offerings.

 With a combined passion for technology and business excellence, Newell has taken on many internal initiatives to grow in operational excellence as a professional services consulting firm.
 This pursuit has benefited in being able to pass on best practices to clients and has resulted in many awards, such as ChamberChoice Entrepreneur of the Year, Accounting Today’s Top 100 VARs, Bob Scott’s Insights Top 100 VARs and VAR Stars, SPI Research’s Best-of-the-Best Professional Consulting Firms and numerous Best Place to Work Awards.
 He is very proud that Stoneridge Software took home the gold in Minnesota Business Magazine’s Best Companies to Work For.